ostephens/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### partition(s, s or p fragment, b omitFragment (optional)) {#partitions-s-or-p-fragment-b-omitfragment-optional}

 Returns an array of strings [ a, fragment, z ] where a is the substring within s before the first occurrence of fragment, and z is the substring after fragment.
 Fragment can be a string or a regex.
 For example, `"internationalization".partition("nation")` returns 3 strings: [ "inter", "nation", "alization" ].
 If s does not contain fragment, it returns an array of [ s, "", "" ] (the original unpartitioned string, and two empty strings).

 If the omitFragment boolean is true, for example with `"internationalization".partition("nation", true)`, the fragment is not returned.
 The output is [ "inter", "alization" ].

 You can use regex for your fragment.
-The expresion `"abcdefgh".partition(/c.e/)` will output  [“abc”, "cde", defgh” ].
+The expression `"abcdefgh".partition(/c.e/)` will output  ["abc", "cde", "fgh" ].

 ###### rpartition(s, s or p fragment, b omitFragment (optional)) {#rpartitions-s-or-p-fragment-b-omitfragment-optional}